se-edu/se-book/modeling/introduction/what/outcomes.md

-:trophy: Can explain what are models used for :two:
+:trophy: Can explain models :two: